hyperledger/fabric/docs/source/msp.rst

 - The signing key used for signing by the node, and
 - The node's X.509 certificate, that is a valid identity under the verification parameters of this MSP

+It is important to note that MSP identities never expire, they can only be revoked by adding them the appropriate CRLs.
+In addition, for TLS certificates, fabric does not offer support for revocation.

 How to generate MSP certificates and their signing keys?
 --------------------------------------------------------